BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 more information, please see our [Cookies & Tracking Notice](https://www.atlassian.com/legal/cookies), which includes information on how to control or opt out of these cookies and tracking technologies.

+_**Identity Management and Authentication Information:**_ In addition, we may collect certain information to help verify or authenticate your identity when you log into the Services.
+This information may be provided directly by you or collected through trusted third‑party services.
+For example, we may collect device and browser information, behavioral and interaction data (such as mouse movements or interaction timing to confirm you’re human), and similar data used to support secure access to the Services.

 **Information from other sources**